Giving Back to Dogs in Need.

 DHOT (Dogs' Homes Of Tasmania)

-is a long‑established not‑for‑profit dog welfare organisation caring for stray, lost, abandoned and surrendered dogs throughout Tasmania.
+is a long‑established not‑for‑profit dog welfare organisation caring for stray, lost, abandoned, and surrendered dogs throughout Tasmania.
 For over 70 years, DHOT has reunited lost pets with their families, provided medical care and shelter, and helped thousands of dogs find loving forever homes.
-They operate multiple Homes across the state, promote responsible dog ownership, and work with the community to give every dog a second chance at a safe and happy life.
+They operate multiple homes across the state, promote responsible dog ownership, and work with the community to give every dog a second chance at a safe and happy life.